More about: Visits to St. Peter's Basilica in Rome

 One of the best recommendations I can give you when organising your visit to the Basilica, and one that hardly anyone knows about, is that if you prefer to avoid the long queues and get priority access to the Basilica, join this guided tour of the Vatican.
 In addition to touring the interior of the temple with a professional guide, you'll be able to skip the very long queues at the entrance to the Piazza, which is undoubtedly an added value of this option.

-From €48, you can first visit the Vatican Museums and then tour the Basilica, enjoy its main works and understand its structure.
-In addition, after the tour you will have time to walk around the interior at your leisure, continue admiring its beauty and even take advantage of being there to go up to the Dome of St. Peter's or go down to see the tombs of the Popes.
+From £50, you can first visit the Vatican Museums and then tour the Basilica, enjoy its main works and understand its structure.
+Plus, after the tour you'll have time to wander around the interior at your leisure, continue to admire its beauty and even take advantage of being there to climb up to St. Peter's Dome or go down to see the tombs of the Popes.

 Visit St. Peter's Basilica for free

 St. Peter's Basilica is free and requires no entrance fee.
 To enter you will have to cross the famous colonnade in St. Peter's Square (one of the best squares in Rome) and, unfortunately, get in line.
-Once you get close to the temple you will have to go through a routine security check (metal object scanner) and you will be able to enter the interior of the Basilica.
+Once you get closer to the temple you will have to go through a routine security check (metal object scanner) and you will be able to enter the interior of the Basilica.

-What to see in St. Peter's Basilica
+What to see in St. Peter's Basilica?

 Of all the wonders to see in the Vatican, St. Peter's Basilica is essential.
 To enjoy it to the fullest and see all the works of art, chapels and reliquaries, and read all the inscriptions on the walls of the Basilica without having to spend too many hours there, I recommend that you focus on the following: